You Support This Site

 It's 30 years later and the Horror has begun again.
 But this time, by sheer circumstance, there is a group of friends who once called themselves The Loser's Club.

-Armed with each of their own quixotic personalities and character, as well as being children of their era, they first fought back against the vicious bully, Henry Bowers and his gang, which seemingly gave them the strength to take on IT.
+Armed with each of their own quixotic personalities and character, as well as being children of their era, they first fought back against the vicious bully, Henry Bowers and his gang, which seemingly gave them the courage to take on IT.

 So exactly what kind of monster is IT?
-That's the mystery.

 IT can get inside your mind making you feel, hear, and see things that aren't there.
 Things that no one else can see unless IT wants them to.